Importing and creating modules

 print('\nOh no!
 You are out of chances.
 Better luck next time.')

-import random will load this built-in module for use in this script, you'll see more details about import later in this chapter.
+import random indicates that you want to load this module.
+You'll see more details about import later in this chapter.
 The randrange() method follows the same start/stop/step logic as the range() function and returns a random integer from the given range.
 The for loop is used here to get the user input for a maximum of 4 attempts.
 The loop body doesn't need to know the current iteration count.
 In such cases, _ is used to indicate a throwaway variable name.

 A sample run with correct guess is shown below.